 - Sleep disturbances

-Support systems such as friends, family, treatment facilities, and other people recovering from addiction, help you push through this phase.
+Support systems such as friends, family, treatment facilities, and others recovering from addiction help you push through this phase.

 First-class Facilities & Amenities